BadakalaYashwanth/NeoWallet/README.md

    npm start
    ```

-## Technologies Used
+## ⚙️ Technologies Used
 - React.js
 - Node.js
 - Express.js
 - MongoDB
-- Chart.js for data visualization
+- Chart.js (Data Visualization)
-- AI/ML integration for smart budgeting
+- AI/ML for Smart Budgeting

-## Contributions
+## 🤝 Contributions
+We welcome contributions!
 Feel free to fork this repository and submit pull requests to improve NeoWallet.

-## License
+## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

-## Contact
+## 📩 Contact
-For any queries or suggestions, reach out via GitHub issues.
+For any queries or suggestions, reach out via **GitHub Issues**.